 “You’re looking for a moment when you’re as close to the soul as possible.
 That’s what good design is.”

-Directed by Gary Hustwit as part of the documentary design trilogy including 'Objectified' and 'Urbanized', Helvetica is a documentary about typography and graphic design.
-This film explores the history of the Helvetica typeface and they way it's shaped the world around us.
+Directed by Gary Hustwit as part of the documentary design trilogy including ‘Objectified’ and ‘Urbanized’, Helvetica is a documentary about typography and graphic design.
+This film explores the history of the Helvetica typeface and the way it’s shaped the world around us.

 Objectified, another film by Gary Hustwit, explores the extent that the design of everyday objects affects us.
 The film showcases the process of designing these objects and it profiles the graphic designers that create them.

 Design and Thinking is a documentary that examines the relationship between design and business.
 It shows how creative minds and business professionals can work collaboratively and strategically to create social change.

 Art & Copy is a documentary about the advertising industry in the United States.
 The film tells the story of the creative mavericks behind some of the most famous ad campaigns of all time like “Just Do It” and “I Want My MTV.”

 Exit Through the Gift Shop is a documentary directed by renowned street artist, Banksy.
 The film provides an inside look into street art culture and follows the movers and shakers of the industry, who are breaking the rules to produce brilliant works of art around the world.

 Beautiful Losers is about the D.I.Y. movement in the 1990s.
 During this time artists were drawing inspiration from subcultures like skateboarding, graffiti, punk rock and hip-hop.
 The film includes a series of interviews with the artistic pioneers of the movement.

 Maker is a documentary about the maker movement in the US.
 The movie highlights the work and stories of the inventors, designers and engineers driving the modern DIY movement.
 These makers are more than mere hobbyists.
 They’re using their passion and creativity to impact our culture and economic atmosphere.